 This is a review of Business Class in a Cathay Pacific Boeing 777-300ER from Hong Kong International Aiport (HKG) to Beijing Capital International Airport (PEK) in China.
-In a nutshell, departure was on-time, the cabin layout is well designed, the cabin crew were good, and the seats were excellent.
+In a nutshell, departure was on-time, the cabin layout is well designed, the cabin crew was good, and the seats were excellent.

 The herringbone 1-2-1 layout in Business Class means that all seats have direct aisle access and reasonable privacy.
 The seats to the side are angled toward the window (about 2 windows per seat).
 Seats in the middle are angled towards each other.
-This layout is great for privacy, so even if you’re traveling alone and end up in a middle seats you will hardly notice the person in the adjacent seat.
+This layout is great for privacy, so even if you’re traveling alone and end up in middle seats, you will hardly notice the person in the adjacent seat.

 The Best Business Class Seat on Cathay Pacific’s B777-300

 Cathay Pacific was a pioneer in the development of Business Class seats, and much thought has gone into the design of their seats.
 They are simply the most comfortable business class seats around at the moment, so much so that they merit a separate article.
 See our review on the best business class seats on Cathay Pacific’s B777-300ER.

 Amenity Kit Review In Business Class On Cathay Pacific’s B777-300

 This was a short flight (3 hours), so no amenity kit was provided.
 I did receive a pillow though.

 Food Review In Business Class On Cathay Pacific’s B777-300